docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 ###Part creation
 As seen, part creation panel has an optional template property but there are also several other input fields like name, description, attributes, workflow (see paragraph below) or ACL (Access Control List).

-{% image /assets/images/documentation/en/part.png "Part creation"%}
+{% image /assets/images/documentation/dev/en/part.png "Part creation"%}

 The newly created part will be added to the list.

-{% image /assets/images/documentation/en/part_list.png "Part list"%}
+{% image /assets/images/documentation/dev/en/part_list.png "Parts list"%}

 From the list, a click on the part number will bring the details window to the front.
-From that screen, you could modify (if you checked out the part) the following elements: attributes, the CAD file and links to documents.
+From that screen, you can modify (if you checked out the part) the following elements: attributes, the CAD file and links to documents.

 By selecting a part, you can apply a set of actions including:

 * Deletion
-* check-out / undo check-out / check-in
+* Check-out / Undo check-out / Check-in
 * Access rights management
+* New version creation
+* Release

 ###Part assembly
-The assembly tab allows to edit the composition of the assembly if obviously the part is not a leaf of the product structure.
+The assembly tab allows you to edit the composition of the assembly if obviously the part is not a leaf of the product structure.

-{% image /assets/images/documentation/en/part_assembly.png "Part Assembly"%}
+{% image /assets/images/documentation/en/part_assembly.png "Part assembly"%}

 ###Product creation
 The creation of a product involves supplying an identifier and a part number, filling a description is optional.